 - Less scarring

 - Shorter hospital stay

 - Shorter recovery time

 - Faster return to normal daily activities

 - Better clinical outcomes

 What to Expect Before Robotic Weight Loss Surgery

-The first step in choosing robotic weight loss surgery at Baylor Scott & White Medical Center – White Rock in Dallas is to come in for a free one-on-one consultation.
+The first step in choosing robotic weight loss surgery at City Hospital at White Rock in Dallas is to come in for a free one-on-one consultation.
 You will go over your weight loss surgery options and expectations so you can make an informed choice about your surgery.
 Two weeks before surgery, we suggest that all bariatric surgery patients focus on changing their diets.
 This will prepare your body for significant changes and make your surgery safer.